sjkimplus/hi-clear/README-en.md

 </details>
 <br>

-## ✏️ Reflections
+## ✏️ Reflections & Future Considerations

 ------

+### Sungju Kim
+- I hope that next time we could adopt an MSA structure for our service architecture.
+Considering the app offers diverse services, it would have been better to have servers segmented by functions like club management, meeting management, user reservation management etc.

 ### Dongjoon Kang
 - It was great to learn and apply database indexing in-depth.
 I experimented with Elasticsearch but only at a basic level, which was disappointing.
 Next time, I aim to enhance Elasticsearch usage to improve the completeness of search functionality.

-### Sungju Kim
-- I hope that next time we could adopt an MSA structure for our service architecture.
-Considering the app offers diverse services, it would have been better to have servers segmented by functions like club management, meeting management, user reservation management etc.

 ### Taehyeok Nam
 - While implementing notification services, I realized I didn’t fully understand the flow and structure of my service despite studying SSE, message queues, and Redis Pub/Sub.
 I hesitated with troubleshooting and refactoring, delaying the coding start.